Qiskit/qiskit-aer/CONTRIBUTING.md

     > conda activate QiskitDevEnv
     (QiskitDevEnv) >_

-We only support *Visual Studio* compilers on Windows, so if you have others installed in your machine (MinGW, TurboC) you have to make sure that the path to the *Visual Studio* tools has precedence over others so that the build system can get the correct one.
-There's a (recommended) way to force the build system to use the one you want by using CMake `-G` parameter.
-We will talk about this and other parameters later.
+The build uses the **Ninja** generator on Windows (driven by scikit-build-core), so you don't need to pick a specific *Visual Studio* version via CMake's ``-G`` flag — scikit-build-core auto-detects whichever VS install is available via ``vswhere`` and activates it.
+If you have multiple toolchains installed (MinGW etc.), make sure the *Visual Studio* tools take precedence on ``PATH`` or run the build from a *Developer Command Prompt for VS*.

 #### <a name="win-build"> Build </a>